Database Settings

 小技巧

-If you have problems with a MySQL server on Ubuntu based Linux system, use the addition command in the mysql prompt to be able to create MySQL triggers.
+If you have problems with a MySQL server on a Ubuntu based Linux system, execute this additional command in the mysql prompt to enable the creation of MySQL triggers.

 SET global log_bin_trust_function_creators=1;

-In the Core Db Name field, enter the name of the first database for storing photo metadata.
+Set the Core Db Name field to the name of the first database that is used to store photo metadata.

-To be connected safety to the remote server, enter your MySQL identification using User and Password fields.
+To safely connect to the remote server, enter your MySQL identification using the User and Password fields.

 There are some tips and recommendation to obtain the best results with a remote MySQL database server.

-With slow network, digiKam hangs a lot of time especially when album contains many items (>1,000).
-This solution relies on network performances.
-Problem has been reproducible using Wifi connection, for instance.
-Switching to Ethernet must solves the problem.
+• With a slow network, digiKam hangs a lot of the time, especially when the album contains many items (>1,000).
+This issue depends on network performances.
+For example, the problem has been reproducible using Wifi connections.
+Switching to Ethernet to solve the problem.

-Also, if you have an enormous collection, you should start the MySQL server with mysql –max_allowed_packet = 128M.
-If you’re well acquainted with using MySQL, you could also change your settings in my.ini
+• Also, if you have an enormous collection, you should start the MySQL server with mysql –max_allowed_packet = 128M.
+If you’re well acquainted with using MySQL, you could also change your settings in my.ini or ~/.my.cnf files.

 警告

-The locale used in the Mysql server must be the same than the locale from the computer used to run digiKam to prevent problem with the double values saved in the tables of the database.
+The locale used in the Mysql server must be the same as the locale from the computer used to run digiKam to prevent problems with the common values saved in the tables of the database.

-See the resume below to choose the right database type depending of the use-cases.
+See the summary below to choose the right database type depending on your use case.

 Storage